With your support, at the Arthur M. Blank Hospital, we’ll advance the future of pediatric cardiac care.

 We hold the tiniest hearts in our hands

 Heart surgery can be scary, especially when it involves your child, but few hospitals rise to the occasion as well or as often as Children’s.
 As the largest pediatric heart center in the Southeast with an outpatient network of 22 clinics throughout Georgia, we provide surgical treatment for more infants, children and teenagers with heart conditions than anyone else in the state.

 We’re setting the standard for pediatric heart care

 Our priority is to take care of your child’s heart.
-The Heart Center is ranked among the top five in the U.S. for heart transplants and the top five for in the nation for Cardiac Intensive Care Unit (CICU) volumes, surgical procedures and catheterization procedures.
-We perform approximately 800 cardiac surgeries each year and are proud of our excellent survival rates.
+The Heart Center is ranked among the top five in the U.S. for Cardiac Intensive Care Unit (CICU) and Cardiac Acute Care Unit (CACU) volumes, and the top 10 in the nation for pediatric heart surgery, catheterization procedure and transplant volumes.
+We perform more than 800 cardiac surgeries each year and are proud of our excellent survival rates.

 We’re investing in the future of cardiac care

 We strive to provide the best cardiac care to patients so that they never have to settle for anything less.
 That’s why we’re expanding the cardiac resources and capabilities at the new hospital to hold 84 cardiac beds and three specially designed Cardiovascular Operating Rooms (CVORs), meaning we will have over 115,000 square feet of space dedicated to cardiac care.
 And, if our philanthropic support permits, we hope to have a dedicated MRI machine for use in research and treatment, from cardiac to neonatology.

 We’re leading the charge on research